McKee skips coronavirus briefing amid clashes with Raimondo team

 He has pushed back occasionally, notably on Jan.
 23, when he reached out to reporters to suggest teachers should be prioritized for vaccinations — one day after the Health Department subcommittee guiding those decisions had proposed going in another direction.
 Later that week, though, McKee went along with a strategy that did not prioritize occupations.

-On Monday, McKee again broke with the administration publicly by issuing a statement that criticized the pace of the state’s vaccine rollout, which federal data shows is the slowest in the country for getting shots into arms.
+On Monday, McKee again broke with the administration publicly by issuing a statement that criticized the pace of the state’s vaccine rollout, which federal data showed had been the slowest in the country for getting shots into arms.
 He spoke out after two of his potential rivals in the 2022 Democratic gubernatorial primary — General Treasurer Seth Magaziner and Secretary of State Nellie Gorbea — had already criticized the rollout.

 “Rhode Island has much more work to do to get shots in arms quickly and efficiently,” McKee said in the statement.
 He declined interview requests that day, however, and he did not reiterate the criticism Wednesday when speaking to reporters at his first subsequent public event.